germangar/whook/README.md

 ### API KEYS ###
 When you first launch the script it will generate a json file.
 This file is a template to fill the accounts API data.
 This file can contain more than one account.
+It looks like this:

+[<br>
+&emsp;	{<br>
+&emsp;&emsp;		"EXCHANGE":"kucoinfutures", <br>
+&emsp;&emsp;		"ACCOUNT_ID":"your_account_name", <br>
+&emsp;&emsp;		"API_KEY":"your_api_key", <br>
+&emsp;&emsp;		"SECRET_KEY":"your_secret_key", <br>
+&emsp;&emsp;		"PASSWORD":"your_API_password"<br>
+&emsp;	}<br>
+]<br>

+You have to fill your API key and SECRET key information in the accounts.json file.
+The ACCOUNT_ID filed is the name you give to the account.
+To be included in the alert message to identity it.
+The EXCHANGE file is self explanatory.
+Only kucoinfutures is supported atm.
-You have to fill your API key information in the accounts.json file.
-The password field is required for Kucoin but other exchanges may or may not use it.
+The password field is required by Kucoin but other exchanges may or may not use it.

 The code allows to configure a Binance spot account, but it is not supported yet.
 It will bug out if you try to use it.

 ### HOW TO HOST IN AWS ###